 The Grinch in the book How the Grinch Stole Christmas had a heart problem.
 His heart was two sizes too small.
 This STEM candy experiment explores what liquids help the Grinch’s heart grow.
-It also looks at how each of the liquids effects a Peep heart.
+It also looks at how each of the liquids affects a Peep heart.

 How the Grinch Stole Christmas